nyteshade/ne-aqua-components/README.md

 The traffic lights represent the close, minimize and maximize buttons found in some of the later operating systems.
 Still very jewel like.
-Basic rendering was lifted from (Massimo Selvi's CodePen)[https://codepen.io/massimoselvi/details/YGrqNg].
+Basic rendering was lifted from [Massimo Selvi's CodePen](https://codepen.io/massimoselvi/details/YGrqNg).
 Credit goes to him to get the glassy reflections right.

 Additional capabilities provided by this component beyond rendering